YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A hair transplant plan from photos alone should stay provisional because surgery uses a limited resource.
 Donor hair does not behave like a product that can simply be replaced if the first plan is wrong.
 Once grafts are removed, they are spent from the patient’s lifetime graft supply.
 Once a hairline is placed too low, repair can be difficult.
 Once too many grafts are used in one direction, future planning becomes smaller.

 Patients often ask why one clinic says one number and another clinic says something very different.
 The answer is not always that one clinic is right and the other is wrong.
 Sometimes they are simply using different assumptions.
 One clinic may plan only the hairline.
 Another may include the mid scalp.
 Another may try to cover the crown.
 Another may be selling a large package.
-The article on why graft numbers differ between clinics explains this comparison in more detail.
+When graft numbers differ between clinics, compare what each number is trying to cover.

 From photos, it is easy to say a number that sounds confident.
 It is harder to explain why the number may need to change after examination.
 But that clarity protects the patient.